Skip navigation

 Adjustment disorder

-Adjustment disorder is a group of symptoms, such as stress, feeling sad or hopeless, and physical symptoms that can occur after you go through a stressful life event.
+Adjustment disorder is a group of symptoms, such as stress, anxiety, feeling sad or hopeless, and physical symptoms that can occur after you go through a stressful life event.

 The symptoms occur because you are having a hard time coping.
 Your reaction is stronger than expected for the type of event that occurred.